Ping SDKs

 Uses the Authorization code grant with PKCE flow, based on RFC7636.

-When using embedded authentication, the SDKs do not store user credentials on the device or in the browser.
+When using auth journeys for authentication, the SDKs do not store user credentials on the device or in the browser.

-We provide a central login app (or web page) that app developers can use with a redirect for JavaScript apps, or by using an in-app browser in Android and iOS applications.
+We provide a central login UI that app developers can use with a redirect for JavaScript apps, or by using an in-app browser in Android and iOS applications.

-Android and iOS use the OAuth 2.0 for Native Apps for centralized authentication, based on RFC8252, which is recommended way for third-party applications to authenticate in terms of security, as user credentials are never exposed to the third-party web or native application.
+Android and iOS use the OAuth 2.0 for Native Apps, based on RFC8252, which is recommended way for third-party applications to authenticate in terms of security, as user credentials are never exposed to the third-party web or native application.

 Both options have their merits and drawbacks, and the choice usually depends on your use case.
-For more information, refer to Choose how users authenticate.
+For more information, refer to:

 The Ping SDKs also use the following protocols for authentication: